 - Emotional abuse creating apprehension of bodily injury or property damage;

-- Repeated telephonic, electronic, or other forms of communication -- anonymously or directly -- made with the intent to intimidate, terrify, harass, or threaten.
+- Repeated telephonic, electronic, or other forms of communication, anonymously or directly, made with the intent to intimidate, terrify, harass, or threaten.

 - Stalking: includes repeatedly following, harassing, threatening, or intimidating another by telephone, mail, electronic communication, social media, or any other action, device or method that purposely or knowingly causes emotional distress or apprehension of bodily injury or death.
-Stalking is a course of conduct directed at a specific person that would cause a reasonable person to fear for her, his, or others’ safety or to suffer substantial emotional For the purposes of this definition:
+Stalking is a course of conduct directed at a specific person that would cause a reasonable person to fear for their, or others’ safety or to suffer substantial emotional For the purposes of this definition:

 - Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, participates in surveillance of, threatens, or communicates to or about a person, or interferes with a person’s property.

-- Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.
+- Reasonable person means a reasonable person under similar circumstances.

 - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.